alex-bishop-up42/archive_alert/README.md

 In this current version I send an email notification using my Google email account.
 In order to send emails via python you must first create a dedicated app password.
 See this documentation on how to do so:<br>
 https://support.google.com/accounts/answer/185833?hl=en <br>
+Once you have the password you can paste it into ./credentials/email_password.json

 The program uses the following Libraries:<br>
 + up42